pauldotknopf/blue-ribbon/README.md

 </details>

 > Inspected dents on behalf of Blue Ribbon Glass.
 I am unable to perform the repairs.
-Vehicle will need convential auto body repair.
+Vehicle will need conventional auto body repair.

 # Trying to follow up with Greg